 Regular exercise, eating a healthy balanced diet and getting enough sleep are also good ways of reducing tension and can help to improve both physical and emotional wellbeing.

 In two thirds of cases, IBS sufferers get better with change in diet, better stress management and medication.
-The other third may benefit from talking to a mental health professional or joining a self-help group.
+The other third may benefit from talking to a mental health professional or joining a self-help group

 Behavioural therapies – relaxation therapy, hypnosis, cognitive behavioural therapy, and traditional psychotherapy – are effective at relieving some IBS symptoms but may not help with constipation or stomach ache.

-Self-help groups can be particularly effective as other people in the group will be experiencing many of the same symptom and can share effective ways of managing the problem, as well as offering support and understanding.
+Self-help groups can be particularly effective as other people in the group will be experiencing many of the same symptoms and can share effective ways of managing the problem, as well as offering support and understanding.